 THE FIRST TRIP TO THE DENTIST

 - Many dentists recommend a "trial" visit.
-This can help the child get used to the child to the sights, sounds, smells, and feel of the office before the actual exam.
+This can help your child get used to the sights, sounds, smells, and feel of the office before their actual exam.

-- Children who are accustomed to having their gums wiped and teeth brushed every day will be more comfortable going to the dentist.
+- Children who are used to having their gums wiped and teeth brushed every day will be more comfortable going to the dentist.

 CARING FOR A CHILD'S TEETH

-- The child's teeth and gums should be brushed at least twice each day and especially before bed.
-Electric tooth brushes clean teeth better than manual ones.
+- Brush your child's teeth and gums at least twice each day and especially before bed.

 - Take your child to a dentist every 6 months.
 Let the dentist know if your child thumb sucks or breathes through the mouth.